 - 1. Swelling: Small amounts of swelling will continue to resolve during this time - 2.
-Dryness: Worsening of dry eye symptoms can happen after eyelid surgery.
-This generally improves within the first 6 8 weeks.
-During this time you can use artificial tears more often than you normally would. - 3.
-Scar: The eyelid scar is often slightly bumpy in the first few months.
+Double vision: As the eye socket continues to heal from surgery, movement of the eye slowly gets better and double vision improves. - 3.
+Scar: If an incision was made in the skin of the eyelid, the scar is often slightly bumpy in the first few months.
 This will smooth and flatten out over time. - 4.
-Post-operative visit: As the tissue heals the final outcome starts to become visible.
+Post-operative visit: As the tissue heals the final outcome of surgery starts to become visible.
 This is usually the case around the 3 month mark, but can vary depending on the individual case.